-In this chapter we present or work in semantic simplification for a VEA of Large models for Design review of Industrial Plants.
-This work has been the result of a collaborative work ([PTWS05a], [PTWS05c], [PTWS05b]); however the parts described here are more representative of the specific author's contributions.
+In this chapter we present our work in semantic simplification for a VEA of Large models for Design review of Industrial Plants.
+This work has been the result of a collaborative work ( [PTWS05a], [PTWS05c], [PTWS05b]); however the portions described here are more representative of the author's specific contributions.